Bitcoin-com/developer.bitcoin.com/src/data/tutorials/extended-public-keys.md

 ## Privacy

-**Be aware** that if you use `BITBOX.Address.fromXPub` in the browser or share your `xpub` w/ anyone else they will be able to generate all your public keys and know exactly how much money has in total been sent to that `xpub`.
+**Be aware** that if you use `bitbox.Address.fromXPub` in the browser or share your `xpub` w/ anyone else they will be able to generate all your public keys and know exactly how much money has in total been sent to that `xpub`.
 They **cannot** spend any funds unless they also have the private keys.

 As a matter of good practice you should keep your private keys in a hardware wallet or as a mnemonic on a paper wallet.
 You should be aware that using `xpub` comes w/ lessened privacy if you make your `xpub` known to anyone.

 ## Summary

-Extended public keys make generating a new address for every transaction possible. `BITBOX.Address.fromXPub` makes it quick and easy for devs to have their apps create an infinite number of addresses for their users w/out needing to expose their users to loss via holding their private keys.
+Extended public keys make generating a new address for every transaction possible. `bitbox.Address.fromXPub` makes it quick and easy for devs to have their apps create an infinite number of addresses for their users w/out needing to expose their users to loss via holding their private keys.